 “Research has shown that having a good relationship with co-workers is an integral aspect of employee engagement,” said Mulqueen.
 “By measuring the level of camaraderie that exists in a company, we can determine how much of an impact this has on overall employee satisfaction.
 Some surveys ask employees if they have a good friend at work, and research has shown that this single question is an important indicator of employee engagement.”

 Surveys, of course, cost money, but are miniscule when compared to the cost of actively disengaged employees.
-Estimates in 2004 showed that the lower productivity attributed by actively disengaged workers costs the U.S. economy about $300 billion per year.
+Estimates show that the lower productivity attributed by actively disengaged workers costs the U.S. economy about $300 billion per year.

-And in 2005, researchers found the same results in Singapore.
+Researchers have found the same results in Singapore.
 The country has the highest standard of living in Asia, and has the same issues as Western nations when employees become disengaged.
-With just 6% actively engaged, 82% not engaged and 12% actively disengaged in October of 2005, Singapore has a serious problem that researchers estimate is costing its economy $6 billion annually.
+With just 6% actively engaged, 82% not engaged, and 12% actively disengaged, Singapore has a serious problem that researchers estimate is costing its economy $6 billion annually.
 At the top of the list in ways to improve the trend was an active campaign for employers to encourage workers to form friendships with each other.

 The quality of friendships at work is intertwined with job satisfaction, but having a work buddy doesn’t come without its drawbacks.
 When there’s no self-control or buffer zone, friends can be a major distraction on the job, taking up valuable time when there’s work to be done.
 Jealousy can also rear its ugly head between friends on the job, whether there’s a promotion on the line or the two are competing for the affections of the new guy or gal in the office.
 And that sort of intimate relationship comes with a whole other set of combustible baggage.